There exist a number of potential risks when staking ETH using liquid staking protocols.

 Slashing risk

 ETH validators risk staking penalties, with up to 100% of staked funds at risk if validators fail.
-To minimise this risk, Lido stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of insurance that is paid from Lido fees.
+To minimise this risk, Lido Protocol stakes across multiple professional and reputable node operators with heterogeneous setups, with additional mitigation in the form of insurance that is paid from Lido Protocol fees.

 stETH price risk

-The Lido DAO is driven to mitigate above risks and eliminate them entirely to the extent possible.
+Users risk an exchange price of stTokens which is lower than inherent value due to withdrawal restrictions on Lido, making arbitrage and risk-free market-making impossible.
+The Lido DAO is driven to mitigate the above risks and eliminate them entirely to the extent possible.
 Despite this, they may still exist and, as such, it is our duty to communicate them.